 Cathleen A. Wheatley, DNP, RN, CENP

-Cathleen Wheatley, is senior vice president and chief nurse executive of Wake Forest Baptist Health.
+Cathleen Wheatley, is senior vice president and system chief nurse executive of Wake Forest Baptist Health.

 In her position, Wheatley is responsible for the overall